blog posts

 Boot Menu and Its Features

-Today in this article we are aiming to understand the meaning of the boot and its feature, there is much time that was having a problem with installing new windows or upgrading or even changing to another OS, and we counter some problems that can be solved only with the bios changing.
-Aside from that today in this article were just gonna focus on how to get to the boot setting with some changing to bios, deeper look at the bios and its feature must be another article for another day.
+Today, in this article, we aim to understand the meaning of the boot and its features.
+For a long time, we have had problems installing new Windows, upgrading, or even changing to another OS, and we encountered some problems that can be solved only by changing the BIOS.
+Aside from that, today in this article, we’re just gonna focus on how to get to the boot setting with some changes to the BIOS, a deeper look at the BIOS and its features must be another article for another day.

 Definition of the Boot

-In short the Boot in the environment before installing an operating system on the computer, there is no such as an interface or any graphical items in it, and at the most, you get some functional key to move around the menu, if your planning on installing a new OS, you need to know the basic of the boot and the bios menu if it is needed.
+In short, the Boot environment is the environment before installing an operating system on the computer.
+There is no interface or graphical items in it, and at most, you get some functional keys to move around the menu.
+If you’re planning on installing a new OS, you need to know the basics of the boot and the BIOS menu, if it is needed.

-The Bios menu is the deepest level of your system and through the bios menu, you can almost control anything on your computer.
+The BIOS menu is the deepest level of your system, and it allows you to control almost anything on your computer.

-In normal cases, you boot your computer from the hard drive and if your system has an OS on it and it is correct, the OS with show up, but there is the time that you need to boot your computer from other drives, like a flash drive or a DVD or CD, for example, you need to see if the Linux OS and its environments suit you, so you want to put a Flash drive into your pc and test it for yourself, in this situation you might find it difficult to get to boot menu.
+In normal cases, you boot your computer from the hard drive, and if your system has an OS on it.
+It is correct, the OS with show up, but there is the time that you need to boot your computer from other drives, like a flash drive or a DVD or CD, for example, you need to see if the Linux OS and its environments suit you, so you want to put a Flash drive into your pc and test it for yourself, in this situation you might find it difficult to get to boot menu.

 Getting to the Boot Menu

-For getting to the boot menu we have to option or two way ahead of us, one is more complicated and takes more time and another one is quite easy but it almost rare in the old computers.
-The first way is to change the order from the bios setting and force the system to boot from where you set them to do.
+To get to the boot menu, we have two options.
+One is more complicated and takes more time, and the other is quite easy, but it is almost rare in old computers.
+The first way is to change the order from the BIOS settings and force the system to boot from where you set it.

-By using this method you have to change it through bios UEFI and by doing it you force the system to boot from that one drive every time you reboot your device or computer, so the system would try to first boot up the device from the flash drive and if there’s no bootable file in it or the flash drive is not connected the order will go after the second and the third option.
+This method requires changing it through the BIOS UEFI, forcing the system to boot from that one drive every time you reboot your device or computer.
+The system would try to boot up the device first from the flash drive, and if there’s no bootable file in it or the flash drive is not connected, the order will go after the second and third options.

-In this article, we completely explain two options and show you which one is better for you.
+In this article, we completely explain two options and show you which is better.

-After restarting your computer you have to see a text like this:
+After restarting your computer, you will see a text like this:

 “Press <F12”> to enter setup”